Irish Republican Socialist Party: European Union

+The IRSP supports greater strengthening of Ireland's independence, and although understanding the benefits brought through European Union (EU) membership, it also notes the incompatibility of EU membership with the need for a socialist society.
+Consequently, the IRSP supports moves towards greater co-operation between European socialist political organisations.

 The IRSP supported Brexit and supports the Republic of Ireland leaving the European Union.

 NATO and Russia

-During the Russo-Ukrainian War, the IRSP publicly declared their support for the Donetsk People's Republic and Luhansk People's Republic.
-It blamed NATO rather than Russia for the conflict and claimed Ukraine was ruled by a "fascist" government.
-On 25 February 2022, one day after Russia invaded Ukraine, the party re-affirmed its support for the Republics in a social media post in which they called Ukraine a "Nazi regime" and a "NATO puppet".
-It included a picture of IRSP members posing in front of Free Derry Corner with a Soviet flag and the flag of the Donetsk People's Republic.
+The IRSP supports Russian and Russian proxy forces fighting against Ukraine in the Russo-Ukrainian War.
+IRSP members have publicly supported Russia's invasion of Ukraine, and the INLA have been accused of receiving "dark money" from the Russian state.
+The party blames the war on "NATO expansionism" rather than Russia.
+On 25 February 2022, one day after the invasion of Ukraine, the party affirmed its support for the Russian-controlled Donetsk People's Republic in a social media post in which they called Ukraine a "Nazi regime" and a "NATO puppet".
+It included a picture of IRSP members posing in front of Free Derry Corner with the flags of the Soviet Union and the Donetsk Republic.
+This was condemned by local SDLP councillors.
 The party boasted about the INLA's bombing of a radar station on Mount Gabriel, County Cork in 1982, which it said was used by NATO.
 In August 2022, IRSP members and Russian nationalists staged a protest against the Ukrainian military, outside Dublin's General Post Office.
 The Irish security services believe the Russian government were involved in organizing the protest.

 Broad Front

-The IRSP supports the formation of what it calls the "Broad Front" which would oppose British occupation and imperialism in Ireland.
-Policies would include:
+The IRSP supports the formation of what it calls the "Broad Front" which would bring together all Irish "anti-imperialist forces" to bring about a United Ireland.
+This would be formed on the basis of the following demands: